-All other fields and extensions MUST be set in accordance with RFC 5280.
+Except as indicated in this CPS, all other fields and extensions are set in accordance with RFC 5280.

 7.1.2.5 Application of RFC 5280

 For purposes of clarification, a precertificate, as described in RFC 6962 (Certificate Transparency), is not be considered to be a "certificate" subject to the requirements of RFC 5280.